 Last year saw chip stocks swoon.
 There was the beginning of the trade war with China and all the unknowns it brought about.

 Remember, the one thing the market hates more than anything is uncertainty.
 And living with the uncertainty of how this powerful industry was going to navigate an all-out – or even partial – trade war was on everyone’s mind.

-Add to that the fact the tax cut in December 2017 was starting to wear off and global economies weren’t expanding as quickly as hoped.
-This meant spending was going to slow.
+Global economies haven’t been expanding as quickly as hoped, so spending has slowed.
 And that meant semiconductor stocks may well be starting their downward cycle.

 Smaller firms were spared initially, as the big semi firms took the brunt of it.
 But then the sector suffered.

 This year is entirely different.
 The S&P Semiconductor Select Industry Index has returned a whopping 43.8% year to date, more than doubling the S&P 500’s 21%.

 Even the slowing U.S. economy won’t slow them down now.
 Below are seven semiconductor stocks to buy to satisfy your inner geek and your growth portfolio.